Images and additional information courtesy of John Hawkins.

 Relatives Notified & Address: Son of William J. & Flora M. Hawkins; husband of Winifred Hawkins, of Freston, Suffolk.

-Frederick serving as an officer in the merchant navy on square rigged ships.
+Frederick served as an officer in the merchant navy on square rigged ships before the war.

 13th June 1944